Measuring the Rider for a Tucker Saddle

 These two saddles are both based off of the A Fork style with a medium riders stride and 5" dished cantle and low rise.
 The A Fork pommel gives you a good clearance for your upper thigh.
 Very generous seat, so in sizing yourself... if you are on the cusp between two sizes, go for the smaller size.
 My Big and Tall people seem to love this one.
 Both saddles also have a longer length skirt, so if you have a short backed horse take that into consideration when choosing.

 This is pretty close give or take...nothing is written in stone however so if you have questions don't hesitate to call....Choose your shape then cross reference by height and weight.
 But be sure to also take into account the above info on each type of saddle.
 I think they forgot the square built people... follow the apple group if you are wide both at hip and at shoulder with a heavier bone structure and tend to carry some weight.

-- If over 200# you may want to consider ordering your saddle with extra padding in the seat in the Classic models.
-The Generation II models do NOT require extra padding.
+- If you weigh over 180# you may want to consider ordering your saddle with extra padding Or Gen II seat padding in the seat.

 - Inseam is measured from crotch to ankle bone for the length of your fender.
 Do not go by your pants length.
 28" and under and you may want to order your saddle with short fenders.
 32" and over, please order the long fender.

 - There have been any number of changes to the seat designs of the Tucker Western High Plains and Cheyenne models over the years which have changed the way they sit enough to make a difference in the seat sizing.
 So if you have ridden a friends High Plains or Cheyenne and its a number of years old, don't assume thats how the new one you buy is going to sit.

 TO - below the cantle binding where the seat padding swells out.